CRaC/docs/README.md

 Programs may need to be adjusted for use with Coordinated Restore at Checkpoint.

-A [step-by-step guide](STEP-BY-STEP.md) provides information on how to implement the CRaC support in the code.
+A [step-by-step guide](STEP-BY-STEP.md) and [best practices guide](best-practices.md) provide information on how to implement the CRaC support in the code.

 Another option is to use an existing framework with CRaC support.